WIS-MICC-CellObservatory/Myelin_Profiles_PNS/README.md

-# Segmentation and quantification of mature isolated myelin rings from serialEM of PNS
+# Segmentation and quantification of mature isolated Myelin Rings from serialEM of PNS

 ## Overview